YangYongJin/nn-dist-train-poc-add/reid/README.md

-# FedPAV, FedNTD, FedCON, and FedCON+ - Re-ID
+# FedPAV, FedNTD, FedCON, and FedCON+ - For Re-ID Task

 ## Prerequisites & Installation